The Internet Has a Trust Problem

 Who runs the infrastructure?
 How is this deployed?+

-Web4 is designed as a protocol, not a platform.
+Web4 is designed as an open ontology, not a platform.
 Like email or the web itself, the infrastructure is federated — multiple independent operators can run nodes that interoperate.
 No single company controls it.

 In practice: witness nodes can be run by universities, nonprofits, companies, or individuals.
 The trust system is designed so that no single operator can manipulate the network—collusion requires coordinating multiple independent parties.